 Best for: Highland scenes, period dramas, Scottish brand films

-Scottish strathspey, 90 BPM, A minor, solo fiddle playing characteristic snap-rhythm strathspey patterns, soft bodhran, light hammered dulcimer accents, highland-mist mood, traditional Scottish folk production, no vocals
+Scottish strathspey in 4/4, 90 BPM, A minor, solo fiddle playing characteristic Scotch-snap strathspey rhythm, soft bodhran, light hammered dulcimer accents, highland-mist mood, traditional Scottish folk production, no vocals

 5. Sea shanty group vocal